 Then, at the last minute just before Abraham is about to sacrifice his son, on an alter, knife in hand, an “Angel of the Lord” calls off the murder, blesses all of Abraham’s descendants and they live happily ever after.

 He didn’t “Kill the baby“.

 “Kill the baby“, as she had explained, refers to a director’s original vision of a movie.
 It is like a baby.
-The director had a vision and are in the business of executing it.
+The director had a vision and is in the business of executing it.